microsoft/ADBench/docs/GlobalRunner.md

 - `-max_memory_amount_in_gb <Double>`

     Kill the test if it consumes more than this amount of gigabytes of RAM.
+Parameter value less or equal to zero, then RAM checking isn't performed.

 - `-tmpdir <String>`